novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 ### JupyterHub

-Step 10: Create a Jupyter Kernel in your conda environment
+**Step 9**: Create a Jupyter Kernel in your conda environment

+To create a JupyterHub Kernel with currently active environment you need to do this:

     $ ipython kernel install --user --name=WebSearch

+Note that the name above can be different from the current environment name.

 Step 11.
 Deactivate the conda environment

 Now you should deactivate the conda environment to avoid changing its configuration:

     $ conda deactivate